rustwasm/wasm-bindgen/guide/src/contributing/design/js-objects-in-rust.md

 JS objects are then only removed from the bottom of the stack as well.
 Removal is simply storing null then incrementing a counter.
-Because of the "stack-y" nature of this scheme it only works for when wasm doesn't hold onto a JS object (aka it only gets a "reference" in Rust parlance).
+Because of the "stack-y" nature of this scheme it only works for when Wasm doesn't hold onto a JS object (aka it only gets a "reference" in Rust parlance).

 Let's take a look at an example.